cgrundem/oreilly-library/README.md

 ## Functional Requirements:

-User should be able to find book metadata by supplying the author, ISBN, title, or description fields to a request.
+Using a provided O'Reilly search endpoint, user should be able to find book metadata by supplying the author, ISBN, title, or description fields to a request.

 User should be able to add book metadata.

 ## Non-Functional Requirements: